geoscixyz/gpg/content/induced_polarization/induced_polarization_data.rst

 is injected into the ground at the source electrodes and voltage, :math:`V`, is measured at the potential electrodes.
 The source is DC (direct current) in the sense that when it is on, there is no variation.
-However, in this case it is turned on and off with a duty cycle as shown in the figure.
+However, in this case it is turned on and off with a duty cycle as shown in the :numref:`duty cycle`.
 Two methods of measuring chargeability in the time domain are described below.

 .. figure:: ./images/IP_source.gif
 	:align: center
 	:scale: 100 %
+	:name: duty cylce

 .. figure:: ./images/potentials.gif